bheinks/house-party-backend/README.md

 docker-compose up
 ```

-Upon first creation of the database and for every change to the data model, you must migrate the database:
+Upon first creation of the database, you must migrate the database:
 ```
 docker exec -it virtual-bartender-web-1 python manage.py migrate
 ```